andot/hprose/README.md

 License
 -------

-*Oh* is free software, available with full source. it released under the GPL or the MIT License for non-commercial software.
+*Oh* is free software, available with full source. it released under the MIT License for non-commercial software.
 Commercial licenses are available for customers who wish to use *Hprose* for commercial software.